yoavain/typescript-babel-tslint-jest-template/README.md

 npm run build
 ```
 Does the following:
-1. Runs lint-staged that:
-   - Runs prettier
+1. Runs prettier
-   - Runs tslint
+2. Runs tslint
-2. Runs tsc to compile all typescript.
+3. Runs tsc to compile all typescript.
 It writes only declaration files to the dist folder
-3. Runs babel to transpile into dist folder (using @babel/typescript preset)
+4. Runs babel to transpile into dist folder (using @babel/typescript preset)

 ### Targeting browsers